switchupcb/copygen/examples/map/README.md

 // Account represents a user account. type Account struct {
-	ID     int
+	ID       string
-	UserID int
 	Name     string
+	Email    string
+	Password string // The password field will not be copied.
 	Other    string // The other field is not used.
 }
 ```